-Organizations with grants issued by NIFA and AMS
+Organizations with grants issued by NIFA National Institute of Food and Agriculture) or AMS (Agriculture Marketing Service)

 These agencies each have their own regulations and policies for filing an appeal of a "post-award" decision.
 Organizations that have received written notification of grant funding freezes or termination on NIFA or AMS grants must follow these regulations and policies.